boldare/xsolve-unit-skelgen-bundle/README.md

 * creates test suite class respectively to given namespace (for instance Controller/DemoController.php will have test in Test/Controller/DemoControllerTest.php)
-* asterisk pattern matching - it will create test suites for every matching class
+* asterisks and dots pattern matching - it will create test suites for every matching class in found directory
 * fully TDD capable - creates production classes based on test suite class
 * easy to extend and introduce changes in the future